-5. SUBSTANCES TO BE TESTED
+SUBSTANCES TO BE TESTED

 - a.
 The City shall test, at its own expense, for alcohol and/or the following controlled substances for Pre-Employment, Reasonable Cause/Suspicion and Post-Accident:

 - (1.)
 Amphetamines

 - (2.)
 Barbiturates

 - (3.)
 Benzodiazepines

 - (4.)
 Cocaine

 - (5.)
 Methadone

 - (6.)
 Opiates

 - (7.)
 PCP

 - (8.)
 THC (Marijuana)1

 - b.
 The City also recognizes that covered employees may at times have to ingest prescribed drugs or medications.
-If an employee takes any drug or medication known to have potential side effects that may interfere with job performance, the employee is required to immediately notify the designated Department representative of those side effects before performing his/her job functions.
+If an employee takes any drug or medication known to have potential side effects that may interfere with job performance, the employee is required to immediately notify the designated Department representative of those side effects before performing the employee's job functions.

 - c.
 Upon receipt of a signed release from the employee's licensed healthcare provider, the department representative may consult with healthcare provider to confirm specific job duties that the employee can perform while on prescribed medication.
-If the employee's healthcare provider is not readily available or none is given, the department representative may consult with any City-licensed healthcare provider before making a final determination as to whether the employee may perform his/her job functions.
-However, if an employee, at the time of notification, brings in a medical note from the healthcare provider who prescribed the medication clearing the employee to work, then the City shall not restrict that employee from performing his/her job functions.
+If the employee's healthcare provider is not readily available or none is given, the department representative may consult with any City-licensed healthcare provider before making a final determination as to whether the employee may perform the employee's job functions.
+However, if an employee, at the time of notification, brings in a medical note from the healthcare provider who prescribed the medication clearing the employee to work, then the City shall not restrict that employee from performing the employee's job functions.

-Prescription marijuana is treated as a controlled substance and will be tested for Pre-Employment.
-The City, if deemed necessary, may also test for Reasonable Cause/Suspicion and Post-Accident.

 - d.
 If an employee is temporarily unable to perform safety sensitive functions because of any potential side effects caused by prescribed medication, the employee shall be reassigned to perform non-safety sensitive functions without loss of pay until either the employee is off the prescribed medication or is cleared by a licensed healthcare provider.
 This reassignment shall last for a period of no more than thirty (30) working days.
+If, after thirty (30) working days, the employee is still on said medication and/or not cleared by a licensed

+1 Prescription marijuana is treated as a controlled substance and will be tested for Pre-Employment.
+The City, if deemed necessary, may also test for Reasonable Cause/Suspicion and Post-Accident.

-If, after thirty (30) working days, the employee is still on said medication and/or not cleared by a licensed healthcare provider to perform safety sensitive functions, the City may extend this accommodation for a period not to exceed thirty (30) working days, provided that the healthcare provider certifies that the employee is anticipated to be able to resume safety sensitive functions after that thirty (30) day period.
-Employees required to submit to testing shall immediately identify all prescribed medication(s) that they have taken. - e.
+healthcare provider to perform safety sensitive functions, the City may extend this accommodation for a period not to exceed thirty (30) working days, provided that the healthcare provider certifies that the employee is anticipated to be able to resume safety sensitive functions after that thirty (30) day period.
+Employees required to submit to testing shall immediately identify all prescribed medication(s) that they have taken.

+e.
 The City reserves the right to test, at its own expense, for over-use, misuse or abuse of prescribed and over-the-counter drug or medication which had a direct job-related impact or played a role in an accident, pursuant to the testing procedures described below.